To understand mold is as simple as understanding life itself. Every single thing on the planet, including mold, needs some basic things to survive.

 Air Test – This type of testing is the most common and the most common testing we do.
 We take an outside sample as a control and at least two tests inside.
 Some clients choose just two and some choose to do a tape lift or swab and two air tests on the outside and one in the area of concern.
 If we do the air testing outside and inside, we can compare what is naturally in the air where we live.
 A concentration much higher inside or a mold in high concentration that does not exist outside will usually get a result of elevated mold spore counts in the home/building.
 We can give advice on what we found but our training is limited to testing and we stay in our lane and are not in the business of fixing houses and are simply there to help find and identify the problem.

-In conclusion, if we live on this planet, we must keep the parts of the home/building we live in dry.
-We need to think about moisture and not be careless about the contact of moisture and wood/paper/ drywall and all other water sensitive materials.
+If we live on this planet, we must keep the parts of the home/building we live in dry.
+We need to think about moisture and not be careless about the contact of moisture and wood/paper/ drywall and all other water-sensitive materials.
 We need to believe in ourselves when we feel something is not right.
 We should reach out for help before the situation changes how we live.

 If you want to escape mold, you will need to leave the planet.